swaroopbayya/Resume_project/README.md

 NOTE::
     Since the JobDescription and resumes after uploading will be stored in local machine, before running flask_old.py change the lines 12 and 14 which contains variables like app.config['UPLOAD_RESUME'] which holds resumes path after uploading and app.config['UPLOAD_JD'] which holds JobDescription path after uploading.
 Change the paths according to your desired path.

-    Regarding nltk.download() for MAC users because of some certificate issues some extra lines are added at the end.
-After download is done, the lines can be removed to avoid re-downloading it.
+Regarding nltk.download() for MAC users because of some certificate issues some extra lines(221 - 228) are added at the end.
+After downloading is done, the lines can be removed to avoid re-downloading it.